henryom/ShopifyBackendInternChallenge2022/README.md

 # ShopifyBackendInternChallenge2022

 Hello, my name is Henry O'Scannlain-Miller.
 This is my submission for the Shopify Backend Developer Intern Challenge.
+For my extra feature, I have developed an export to CSV functionality.

 To run my application, first start the server, then run the front end.